iflix-letsplay/rukus/README.md

 Rukus is a project skeleton, webpack loader and helpers for building [roit.js](http://roitjs.com) web applications in the iflix style.

-Tag files are replaced with components defined in directories with an index.html template, an index.js (which exports a component handlder), and a test.js file which validates the component.
+Riot Tag files are replaced with components defined in directories with an index.html template, an index.js (which exports a component handler), and a test.js file which validates the component.

 Rukus is an opponionated pattern for building apps with riot.js